Rowdy (Dallas Cowboys): Community involvement

 Rowdy is involved with, takes part in, and/or makes appearances at the following: the Susan G. Komen Race for the Cure, The Salvation Army, The Rise School of Dallas, the Special Olympics, retirement centers, hospitals, schools, birthday parties, grand openings, Minor League Baseball games around the country, conventions, parades, grocery store promotions, Dallas Mavericks NBA games, weddings, and community events.
 He has even been to the Pro Bowl at least three times: in 1995 before being adopted by the Cowboys as their official mascot, and in 1999 and 2001.
 He has also taken part in televised events, including ESPN's Alumni Beach Bowl, ABC's Battle of the Gridiron and the Special Olympics.

 Training camp promotions

 At Cowboys training camp Rowdy can be found playing with kids at Rowdy's Kid Zone.
-He takes the kids through obstacle courses and has them chant for their favorite Cowboys player during practice.
-Kids also visit the inflatable Cowboys Experience, which includes a bouncy house, slide, football toss, and field goal kick.
-Rowdy is known for squirting the kids with water guns, and anyone else who steps in his way like players, coaches, TV crews, and especially fans that come out to watch the Cowboys practice at camp.
-This is welcomed by fans when the outside temperature is 100 plus degrees.
+He interacts with children during practice.
+He is also known to play with the children, as well as other staff members, fans and players.